EC-Release/sdk/userguide.md

 ### Why Do You Need Enterprise Connect?

 Enterprises that leverage data to enhance the productivity of their assets are better equipped to become market leaders.
-Therefore, data from industrial devices needs to be captured for the purpose of analysis.
+Therefore, data from enterprise-owned devices needs to be captured for the purpose of analysis.

-Internet of Things (IoT) brought about revolutionary changes in the way we, as a society, operate.
+The Internet of Things (IoT) and Big Data have brought about revolutionary changes in the way we, as a society, operate.
 There are millions of IoT-enabled devices that are installed to track and monitor a multitude of things.
 The devices constantly and continuously stream data, which needs to be captured, analysed, and transformed into actionable insights.

 The Enterprise Connect service, which can connect any two independent networks, empowers enterprises to transfer data for the purpose of analysis.